WallNutss/SEFormulatrix_Bootcamp/README.md

 Yeah now it comes to Event Handler, but fuck fuck fuck what the fuck is this fuck.
 EventArgs is a documentation of the Event Handler.
 Keknya aku paham alurnya, cuma ya itu, ini isinya buat apa, rada aneh

+So, I think we can use Event Handler as a Notification System, such as when People buy something, need kind some kind of feedback.
+But....